How To Do Bent-Over Barbell Rows and Get Shredded

 Here's how to do it: Kneel over the side of the bench by placing the knee and hand of the supporting arm on the bench.
 Position foot of opposite leg slightly back to the side.
 Grasp the dumbbell from the floor.
 Pull the dumbbell up to the side until it makes contact with ribs or until the upper arm is just beyond horizontal.
 Return until the arm is extended, and the shoulder is stretched downward.
 Repeat for 8-12 reps, then switch to the other side.

-Unlike the seated row, a low pulley cable row has the added benefit of mimicking the same movement like the barbell row.
+Unlike the seated cable row, a low pulley cable row has the added benefit of mimicking the same movement as the barbell row.
 It challenges your posture, core, and lower back.

 Here's how to do it: Using a cable machine, attach a rope or short bar handle to a low pulley and set the appropriate weight on the machine.
 Grip the bar with your palms facing up, and take a few steps back placing your feet slightly wider than hip-width apart.
 Begin to hinge at the hips so the knees are slightly bent and your torso is leaning forward.
 Exhale as you pull the bar towards your belly button, squeezing your back and core muscles as you bring it up.
 Breathe in as you slowly extend your arms and then return the bar to the starting position.

 In summary, as difficult as this exercise is, anyone can do it, not only bodybuilders or powerlifters.
-All it takes is knowing the right tools, consistency, and having a proper training routine.
-Luckily, now you have the necessary tools to help you achieve a bent-over barbell row with proper form and technique!
+All it takes is having the right tools, being consistent, and having a proper training routine - And now you do!
+So, follow the steps and tips above to master proper barbell row technique and form, and start building the strong back you've been dreaming of!